Transgender Model Isis King To Caitlyn Jenner: ‘We Do Not Need You To Save Us’

 A post shared by Isis King (@msisisking) on

-After it was announced that Donald Trump’s current administration was working to reverse protections for transgender children in public schools, finally Caitlyn spoke out posted a message on Twitter for Donald Trump after he turned his back on the transgender community.
+After it was announced that Donald Trump’s current administration was working to reverse protections for transgender children in public schools, finally Caitlyn spoke out and posted a message on Twitter for Donald Trump after he turned his back on the transgender community.

 “I have a message for President Trump,” Caitlyn said in the video.
 “From one Republican to another, this is a disaster, and you can still fix it.
 You made a promise to protect the LGBTQ community.
 Call me.”